Skip to content

 local count = source(0)

-Runs a side-effect in a new reactive scope on source update.
+Runs a function in a new reactive scope.

 • Type